Skip advert

 View C Class

-By far the most efficient model in the C-Class line-up is the C 300 e petrol plug-in hybrid, which offers a claimed 68 miles of all-electric drive and, provided you regularly top up the 25.4kWh battery, should drastically cut down on visits to the fuel station.
+By far the most efficient models in the C-Class line-up are the C 300 e petrol plug-in hybrid and C 300 de diesel plug-in hybrid which, provided you regularly top up the 25.4kWh battery, should drastically cut down on visits to the fuel station.

-Mercedes has kept the trim line-up for the new C-Class pretty straightforward and easy to understand: the entry-level Sport specification is no longer available, so the entry point to ownership is now the popular AMG Line trim which can be upgraded with Premium and Premium Plus packs.
+Mercedes has kept the trim line-up for the new C-Class pretty straightforward and easy to understand: the old entry-level Sport specification is no longer available, so the entry point to ownership is now the popular AMG Line trim, which can be upgraded with Premium and Premium Plus packs.
+There's also an Urban Edition, which focuses on comfort as opposed to the AMG Line's sporty feel.

 Engines, performance and drive